 Five Best Oils and Fats for Cooking

-Fat brings flavor and it also delivers nutrients.
+Fat brings flavor and also delivers nutrients.
 The essential vitamins A, D, E, and K are carried in fat, along with heart-healthy Omega-3s, and other essential fatty acids.
 Not only that, but the presence of fat can aid the absorption of other nutrients.
-Another benefit is that fats are slow to digest, which means they can keep us feeling satiated longer.
-This is a good thing since fats also come at a price.
+Another benefit is that fats are slow to digest, which means they can keep us feel satiated longer.
+This is a good thing since fats may come at a cost.
 Some are heartbreakers, literally, since they are high in cholesterol-raising saturated fat.
 And all fats are calorically dense; a mere tablespoon packs roughly 100 to 120 calories.
 A recipe calling for a half cup of olive oil, for example, adds a staggering 900 calories to the equation.

 Fats Deliver Flavor

 The positive news is, fats are so mega flavorful, a little goes go along way.
 I routinely cut the amount in recipes with terrific results.
 Baking is a little trickier, since chemistry is involved.
 Simply eliminating fat without making other adjustments often goes bust.

 I thought I’d dig a little further into fats and share my five favorites for cooking.
 As an aside, be sure to store oils in a cool, dark place, and avoid buying them in large quantities.
 They go rancid over time.
 Butter, of course, belongs in the fridge, though I always have a pound in the freezer for chocolate chip cookie emergencies.

 5 Best Oils and Fats for Cooking